Free ACT Multiple Choice Questions

 Answer: B

-Rationale: Standard deviation indicates how much data values vary from the mean, showing dispersion. - Which reading skill involves distinguishing fact from opinion?
+Rationale: Standard deviation indicates how much data values vary from the mean, showing dispersion.

 A. Literal reading